-Annie Seal is a dedicated advocate to insurance reform and eating disorder recovery, although this hasn't always been her calling.
-Annie's daughter recovered from an eating disorder, but not without a battle from their insurance company.
-This is her story, and the story of countless others.
+Annie Seal is a dedicated advocate for insurance reform and eating disorder recovery, although this hasn't always been her calling.
+Annie's daughter recovered from an eating disorder, but not without a battle with their insurance company.
+This is her story and the story of countless others.

 Annie began to watch as other parents went to extraordinary measures to find money to pay for treatment.
 They would mortgage their home or use retirement funds because insurance would not pay for this life-saving treatment for their child.
 She also watched parents try to stretch coverage: if they had 5 days left of treatment, they would bring their child for half days 3 days a week, which would give them 4 more weeks of some coverage.
 Obtaining treatment for this serious illness became an intricate game, intensifying an already exasperating situation.

 While supporting her daughter's recovery was incredibly complicated and stressful, trying to make their insurance company pay was even worse.
 All around her, she watched those suffering from eating disorders deteriorate from insufficient treatment.
 Annie recalls, "I remember thinking, why are we focusing on insurance?
 Why can't we focus on getting our children well, or how to take care of our other children or each other? "

 This infuriating barrier to treatment was deeply offensive to Annie, her daughter's recovery journey, and so many other families.
 And so began Annie's legislative journey of what felt like an impossible task: